 Good MorningEquity markets retreated on Tuesday following a hotter-than-expected reading of the Consumer Price Index.
 The gauge of consumer inflation was hot on a month-to-month basis and accelerated compared to last year, putting hopes the FOMC would cut interest this spring to rest.
 The takeaway is that inflation is cooler than before but still running hot with the support of services sector growth and labor market strength.
 In this environment, it is unlikely the FOMC will cut rates until there is a weakening in the labor market, which is ultimately bad for the economy.

 Tomorrow's data may accelerate the sell-off.
 January Retail Sales are expected to fall compared to last year but may surprise the market.
 Retail strength aligns with healthy labor markets, consumer demand and inflation, and weakness with recession; the data will not be good news either way.
 Weak data would confirm weakening in the consumer and cracks in the economy that could lead to recession.
-Featured: Trump Just Gave the Green Light to Rewrite Social Security?
-(Ad)
+Featured: The 7 Best Stocks to Own in Summer 2025 (Ad)

 |